 Motorcycles, dirt bikes, mopeds, four-wheelers, and bicycles are some of the most common vehicles where riders typically wear helmets to protect themselves in case of an accident.
 While wearing a helmet can go a long way to help protect you, it is not legally required for most adult riders on any of these vehicles.
-Miami motorcycle injury lawyer Prosper Shaked of The Law Offices of Prosper Shaked explains how helmet laws work in Florida and how wearing a helmet or not can affect your injury case if you are hurt in an auto accident.
+Miami motorcycle injury lawyer Prosper Shaked of Prosper Shaked Accident Injury Attorneys PA explains how helmet laws work in Florida and how wearing a helmet or not can affect your injury case if you are hurt in an auto accident.

 Which Vehicles Require Helmets in Florida?